What is YWAM?

 - Storage – Please bear in mind as you pack that it’s only 12 weeks before you’ll be leaving for outreach.
 You’ll need to pack up your things before you go, and our storage space is limited.

-We don’t have a required skill level, although the Worship DTS is definitely designed for musicians with at least a little bit of experience on their instrument.
+We don’t have a required skill level, although the Worship elective is definitely designed for musicians with at least a little bit of experience on their instrument.
 Ultimately, though, our goal is to honor God with the gifts he’s given us and worship him from our hearts.
 The Worship DTS staff will be on hand to work with you and help you develop your skills.

 Vocalists and sound technicians are welcome, as well as anyone who wants to “make a joyful noise to the Lord.”
-The focus is definitely on the musical side of worship, though; visual artists should check out our Create DTS to learn more about worshiping God with their gifts!
+The focus is definitely on the musical side of worship, though; visual artists should check out our Create Elective to learn more about worshiping God with their gifts!

 We have a couple of keyboards and some percussion instruments (including a drum set) on hand, but it’s best to bring your own instrument so that you’ll have it available to you.
 Get in touch with us for questions on specifics.